renovatebot/renovate/docs/development/best-practices.md

 # Best practices

+This document explains our best practices.
+Follow these best practices when you're working on our code.

 ## General

 - Prefer full function declarations for readability and better stack traces, so avoid `const func = ():void => {}`